AmandaDPerez/psych-215/content/course/chapter12/_index.md

 ## Summary

-Interactions can be a tricky topic when first learned about them.
+Interactions can be a tricky topic when first learning about them.
 For this chapter, I highly recommend watching the zoom recording for this chapter.
 I go over a detailed example on main effects and interactions.
 I also recommend watching the video linked at the top of this page.
 This concept is essential to understand for your final project.